UCLA Health is a registered trademark. State, federal and international law protect UCLA Health’s trademarks.

 Take care in positioning the UCLA Health logo.
 Choose the minimum size or larger, and provide at least the minimum clear space around the logo.
 Typically booklets, brochures and reports use the logo on the front or back covers.
 Flyers and ads often use the logo near the bottom to anchor the layout.

 Only rarely is the UCLA Health logo the focal point of a layout.
 A photograph, headline or title may well be larger or carry more visual weight.
 However, the logo does need prominent placement and proportional size so it doesn’t disappear from the page.
+This is especially true for first time and prominent use of the logo with the registered trademark.

 Never use the logo in place of text in headlines or copy.
 When the UCLA Health name appears within a headline or body copy, simply set the letters UCLA Health in the same typeface and size as the surrounding text.

-It’s fine to align the left hand edge of the logo with your text or image: the empty space in the margin will function as the necessary clear space.
+It’s fine to align the left-hand edge of the logo with your text or image: the empty space in the margin will function as the necessary clear space.

 The department logo system allows for tighter integration of the UCLA Health logo and the specialty or department name.